The BASK Model of Trauma Memory

 Let’s break those down a little further!

-When we look to the BASK Model, and some of the unusual pairings that traumatic information can become linked, you can see how having them suddenly surface and come alive in your body without other important contextual pieces, can be deeply disorienting.
-It is understandably confusing, sometimes quite scary, and often easier to explain away by a hundred other things.
 You can now understand how this can manifest in symptoms like Body Memories (S + sometimes B), Emotional Flashbacks (A), or the ability to recount your trauma to someone without a single emotion or attachment to it in the world (K without A, and sometimes no B or S, either).
 Conversely, you may have every single indicator of a deeply terrifying event - it’s erupting in your thoughts, your skin, your emotions - and you know a trauma has to be there by context clues alone, but you’ve got zero intellectual awareness of what it is or where it's coming from (B+A+S).
-These scenarios only magnify in complexity when they’re become additionally scattered amongst parts of self in DID and OSDD systems.
+These scenarios only magnify in complexity when they’re additionally scattered amongst parts of self in DID and OSDD systems.

-Let's help take that power back!
+Let's help you take that power back!
+It should have always been yours!

 MORE POSTS YOU MAY FIND HELPFUL: